bobluppes/graaf/docs/docs/algorithms/traversal/depth-first-search.md

 ## Depth First Search (DFS) Algorithm

 Depth First Search (DFS) is a fundamental graph traversal algorithm used to explore and analyze graphs, whether they are directed or undirected.
-It operates on the principle of systematically exploring as far as possible along a branch before backtracking.
 DFS traverses deeper into the graph before backtracking to explore other branches.

 The DFS algorithm can be succinctly described using the following steps:

 1. Begin by selecting a source node as the starting point of the traversal and push it onto a stack data structure.

 2. While the stack is not empty, repeat the following steps:
-   a.
+   * a.
 Pop a node from the top of the stack.
-   b.
+   * b.
 Process the popped node, which may involve examining its attributes, marking it as visited, or performing other relevant operations.
-   c.
+   * c.
 Push all unvisited neighbors of the popped node onto the stack.

 3. Continue this process until the stack becomes empty, indicating that all reachable nodes have been visited.

-DFS explores a single branch of the graph as deeply as possible before backtracking to explore other branches.
-This process continues until all reachable nodes have been visited, forming a depth-first exploration of the graph.
+The main difference to the BFS is the use of a stack instead of a queue.

 ### DFS is particularly useful for: